alluhemasrivalli-tech/DSA-Java/README.md

-# DSA-Java
+# DSA in Java

-Data Structures and Algorithms problems solved using Java
+This repository contains my daily practice of Data Structures and Algorithms using Java.

-## Topics

-- Arrays
-- Strings
-- Searching
-- Sorting
-- Linked Lists
-- Stack
-- Queue
-- Trees
-- Graphs
-- Recursion
-- Dynamic Programming

-## Problems Solved
+## Progress

+### Day 1
+- Find the Largest Element in an Array

-### Arrays
+### Day 2

-1. Find Largest Element in an Array
+- Find the Second Largest Element in an Array